stephanj/Scheduling-using-GPT4/README.md

 ```
 Create me a conference schedule with following constraints:
 1. HIGH CONSTRAINT: Respect the order of the talk ids.
 First id needs to be scheduled first etc.
-2. HIGH CONSTRAINT: Use the talk summary to decide which talks should follow each other
-3. HIGH CONSTRAINT: Don't have the same tracks at the same time.
+2. HIGH CONSTRAINT: Don't have the same tracks at the same time.
-4. HIGH CONSTRAINT: A speaker can't speak at different rooms during the same time.
-5. List the talk id, from/to schedule time, room name, track name
+3. List the talk id, from/to schedule time, room name, track name
-6. Only use the listed talks!
+4. Only use the listed talks!
-7. Use markdown to list the generated schedule
+5. Use markdown to list the generated schedule

 The schedule to populate is :